palomapiot/metahate/DATASHEET.md

 - **Do any export controls or other regulatory restrictions apply to the dataset or to individual instances?** *(If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any supporting documentation.)*

-  Yes, some instances of the datasets needs, apart from our terms and conditions, the original terms and conditions of the original dataset.
+  Yes, some instances of the dataset need, apart from our terms and conditions, the original terms and conditions of the original dataset.

 - **Any other comments?**